keenlabs/KeenClient-iOS/README.md

 KeenClient.disableGeoLocationDefaultRequest()
 ```

+Then make a call to `CLLocationManager`'s `requestWhenInUseAuthorization` or `requestAlwaysAuthorization` before initializing a `KeenClient` instance.
+Doing so after initialization works, too, if you'll be manually refreshing the current location as described below.

 ###### Refreshing Current Location

-Every time the app is freshly loaded, the client will automatically ask the device for its current location.
+When created and initialized, `KeenClient` will automatically ask the device for its current location if geolocation is enabled.
 It won’t ask again in order to save battery life.
 You can tell the client to ask the device for location again.
 Simply call:

 Objective C
 ```objc